ThoughtWorks-SEA/developer-training/docs/frontend/react-router.md

 ### Path params

-path params are useful when select specific information to render For example, if we have a menu of items.
-Each food item maps to a specific id.
+Path params can be used to select specific information to render.

-We can fetch item based on the query params.
+For example: if we have a menu of items, and each food item maps to a specific id, we can fetch an item based on the query params.

 `/food/1`